sukhbinder/ipychat/README.md

 ## Configuration

 Based on the model you want to use, either set `OPENAI_API_KEY`, or `ANTHROPIC_API_KEY`, or both environment variables.
 You can also run `ipychat config` to configure `ipychat` interactively.

+### Local models
+To use local models using `ollama` ensure that your Ollama server is running and that you have pulled some models.
+You can use ollama list to check what is locally available.

 ## Contributing